Chiltonia: Chiltonia mihiwaka

-C. mihiwaka was the first of the species of Chiltonia to be described, when Charles Chilton named it in 1898 as a species in the genus Hyalella.
+Chiltonia mihiwaka was the first of the species of Chiltonia to be described, when Charles Chilton named it in 1898 as a species in the genus Hyalella.
 Subsequent taxonomic splits have restricted the name to the populations in the Southland and Otago regions in New Zealand's South Island.
 Chilton's original material was collected on Mihiwaka, a hill near Port Chalmers, Otago.
 Adults are approximately 5 mm long, 1.25 mm wide and 2 mm deep.

 Chiltonia enderbyensis

-C. enderbyensis was named by Hurley in 1954 for the populations of Chiltonia living on New Zealand's subantarctic islands, namely Enderby Island (one of the Auckland Islands) and Campbell Island.
+Chiltonia. enderbyensis was named by Hurley in 1954 for the populations of Chiltonia living on New Zealand's subantarctic islands, namely Enderby Island (one of the Auckland Islands) and Campbell Island.
 Males are approximately 8 mm long, 1.75 mm wide and 1.5 mm deep, while females are 6–7 mm long, 1.5 mm wide and 1.5 mm deep.

 Chiltonia rivertonensis

-C. rivertonensis was also named by Hurley in 1954, for a population living in small streams near Riverton, Southland.
+Chiltonia rivertonensis was also named by Hurley in 1954, for a population living in small streams near Riverton, Southland.
 In November 2018 the Department of Conservation classified C. rivertonensis as "Nationally Critical" under the New Zealand Threat Classification System.
 The species was judged as meeting the criteria for Nationally Critical threat status as a result of it occupying only in one location, the total area of which is less than 1 hectare.
 It is considered as being "Data Poor" and "Range Restricted" under that system.

 Chiltonia minuta

-C. minuta was the last of the four species to be described, and its affinities remain unclear.
+Chiltonia minuta was the last of the four species to be described, and its affinities remain unclear.
 Whereas all the other species occur in fresh water, C. minuta was collected under kelp on a beach on Campbell Island.